AdityaP16/SEC2022/README.md

 4) During the game random "power-ups" can appear on the board.

-   -- Temporary king: When activated, the player's piece will temporarily hold the power of a piece with king status.
+   -- Random addition: When activated, an additional piece of the player's OR opponent's CAN be added to the gameboard at random.

    -- Random elimination: When activated, one of the player's OR opponent's pieces CAN be removed from the gameboard at random.